-It is beyond the resources of this report to quantify the linkage between the observation of this study and the shoreline restoration actions of the adjacent Elwha delta and across the Salish Sea.
+It is beyond the resources of this report to quantify the linkage between the observations trends, of this study, including increase in surf smelt abundance, and the shoreline restoration actions of the adjacent Elwha delta and across the Salish Sea.
 However given the large scale of the Elwha restoration, and the well documented migratory corridor function of the Strait of Juan de Fuca, it is likely that observations of this study are related to restoration events in these other areas.
 Specifically, our observations clearly indicate that surf smelt size and numbers have increased significantly over the last five years, which we hypothesize is a response to shoreline restoration, including (but not limited to) rock removal from almost a mile of shoreline just east of the Elwha delta (Michel et al. in prep).
-This theory is Coastal Watershed Institute www.coastalwatershedinstitute.org 2 of 17 supported by an increase in the distribution of surf smelt eggs along the Elwha shoreline (Michel in prep).
+This theory is supported by an increase in the distribution of surf smelt eggs along the Elwha shoreline (Michel in prep).